binaryphile/binaryphile.github.io/_posts/2018-08-06-approach-bash-like-a-developer-part-10-test-independence.md

 Instead, let's use `_shpec_failures` to count just the errors in the subshell, then add it to the running count in the parent shell.
 All we need to do is to reset it to zero at the outset, then return it as the last thing in the subshell and add it in the parent.
+Here's the entire file this time:

 {% highlight bash %}
+set -o nounset

+source "$(dirname -- "$(readlink --canonicalize -- "$BASH_SOURCE")")"/../bin/hello-world

 describe hello_world
   it "echos 'hello, world!'"
   ( _shpec_failures=0